Gangjiang1/Gangjiang1.github.io/_pages/about.md

 📌 I'm currently developing **auto-building energy modeling (ABEM) using LLMs** to improve **modeling accessibility & scalability**.

 ## 🖇 Open-Source Contributions
-[EPlus-LLM](https://github.com/EPlus-LLM/Model): A large open-sourced LLM for auto-building energy modeling.
+[EPlus-LLM](https://github.com/EPlus-LLM/Model): A large-scale open-source LLM for auto-building energy modeling.

 [Prompting LLMs for ABEM](https://github.com/Gangjiang1/Prompting-for-Auto-building-Modeling): A comprehensive guideline for prompt engineering of LLMs in building modeling.

 ## 🔬 Experience
-🧪 As part of my PhD journey, I am working with Dr. Jianli Chen on NSF-funded projects focused on Building Energy Modeling, Calibration, Optimization, and AI Applications in Buildings.
+🧪 As part of my PhD journey, I am working with [Dr. Jianli Chen](https://scholar.google.com/citations?user=Y0ycryUAAAAJ&hl=en) on NSF-funded projects focused on Building Energy Modeling, Calibration, Optimization, and AI Applications in Buildings.

-🧫 During my Master’s degree, I collaborated with Dr. Zhe Tian on NSF-China projects related to Building Energy System Simulation and Building Fault Detection & Diagnosis.
+🧫 During my Master’s degree, I collaborated with [Dr. Zhe Tian](https://www.researchgate.net/profile/Zhe-Tian-2) on NSF-China projects related to Building Energy System Simulation and Building Fault Detection & Diagnosis.

-✍️ I have completed internships at AWS, where I gained experience in data center design and operation, and at SUNAC, where I worked in real estate management.
+✍️ I have completed internships at [Amazon AWS](https://aws.amazon.com/), where I gained experience in data center design and operation, and at [SUNAC](https://www.sunac.com.cn/en/about.aspx), where I worked in real estate management.

 ## 🎉 News
 📢 Jun.
-2025 – I will be attending and speaking at the **ASHRAE Annual Conference** in *Phoenix, Arizona*.
+2025 – I will be attending the *ASHRAE Annual Conference* in Phoenix, Arizona, and hope to speak there.
 Happy to engage in discussions and make connections!!!

 📄 Jan.
 2025 – Our review paper, [A Review of Physics-Informed Machine Learning for Building Energy Modeling](https://doi.org/10.1016/j.apenergy.2024.125169), has been published in *Applied Energy*.